esoterik0/ListMaster/README.md

 - Just Quit (No prompt) - just quit no save no prompt.

 #### Import
-Only works in Edit mode, disabled in roll mode
+Only works in Edit mode, disabled in roll mode.

 - import list (txt)

-imports a list from text, the filename is the title. it will show you the list verify and edit before saving
+imports a list from text, the filename is the title. it will show you the list to verify and edit before saving.

 - import list (pdf)

 imports lists from a pdf.
 Choose a page or pages, and press parse, the middle column will have all the text blocks from the page or pages.
 Each block starts with the number of newlines in the block, and the first line or part thereof.
-Every time you hit parse it will erase everything in the other two columns
+Every time you hit parse it will erase everything in the other two columns.

 The title can be separate from the list or on top of the list.
 If the title is separate there are buttons to set or add to the title.
 The title can also be edited manuallly.